weskeiser/moviecorp/README.md

 A dockerized PostgreSQL database solution using Spring Boot with Hibernate and Maven.
 The database stores information about movies, characters and franchises.

-Mapstruct is utilized for mapping conversions among entities and models to the built in Spring converter.
+Mapstruct is utilized for mapping conversions among entities and models and binding them to the built in Spring converter.

----

 ## Structure